All $2$-transitive groups have the EKR-module property: Connected derangement graphs

 \section{Connected derangement graphs}

-Consider the example of a Frobenius group $G$ with Frobenius kernel $N$ and Frobenius complement $H$.
+Consider the example of a 2-transitive Frobenius group $G$ with Frobenius kernel $N$ and Frobenius complement $H$.
+(The group $\agl(1,q)$ where $q$ is a prime power is an example of such a group.)
 In this case, the cosets of $N$ are cliques in the derangement graph of $G$.
 In fact, the derangement graph is exactly the disjoint union of these cliques.
 Since any transversal of $N$ is a coclique, as long as $\abs{H}>2$, there are non-canonical cocliques of the form $H\setminus\{h\}\cup\{hu\}$, where $h\in H$ and $u\in N$ are nonidentity elements.
-The Frobenius groups are a family of 2-transitive groups that do not satisfy the strict-EKR property.
+The 2-transitive Frobenius groups with $\abs{H}>2$ are a family of groups that do not satisfy the strict-EKR property.
 Further the non-canonical independent sets just described are neither subgroups, nor cosets of subgroups.

-In this section we will consider other groups that have a disconnected derangement; this occurs exactly when the derangements do not generate the group.
+In this section we will consider other groups that have a disconnected derangement graph; this occurs exactly when the derangements do not generate the group.

 \begin{lemma} Suppose $G$ contains a proper $2$-transitive subgroup $H$.
 Then $G$ is generated by $H\cup \Der_G$.
 In particular, if $H$ is generated by $\Der_H$, then $G$ is generated by $\Der_G$. \end{lemma} \begin{proof} Suppose for a contradiction that the subgroup $M$ of $G$ generated by $H\cup\Der_G$ is proper.
 Then we may apply Lemma~\ref{lem:Gder} to the group $G$ and the subgroup $M$, to obtain a derangement outside $M$.
 This is a contradiction and hence $M=G$.
 The last statement of the lemma follows immediately. \end{proof}